Last updated on September 27th, 2022 at 10:19 am.

 The fall in Missouri marks the start of some of the most fun events of the year.
 September is still an ideal time to visit lakes, caverns and discover more about the cities throughout Missouri.
-Spend memorable time in Missouri by sampling the various events and festivals during this time of the year such as art festivals, food and wine festivals, and cycling expeditions.
+Spend memorable time in Missouri by sampling various events and festivals during this time of the year such as art festivals, food and wine festivals, and cycling expeditions.
+Below is a list of our favorite things to do in Missouri in September of 2022.

 Fun Things To Do in Missouri in September

-Below are 12 great events and festivals you should attend in Missouri in September.
-These events are updated for 2021.
+Below are 15 great events and festivals you should attend in Missouri in September.
+These events have been updated for 2022.

 The Kansas City Irish Fest is dedicated to promoting the culture, music, character and history of Ireland and of the Irish people who call Kansas City home.
-Kansas City Irish Fest offers attendees the chance to see some of the top Irish entertainment in the world and taste something delicous Irish cuisine.
+Kansas City Irish Fest is scheduled for September 2-4 in 2022 and offers attendees the chance to see some of the top Irish entertainment in the world and taste some delicious Irish cuisine.

 Location: Kansas City Irish Fest 1607 Oak Street Kansas City, MO 64108

-The 6th annual Uncorked: KC Wine Festival is Saturday, September 4th at Union Station.
+The 7th annual Uncorked: KC Wine Festival is Saturday, September 10th at Union Station from 5-9pm.
 Enjoy more than 100 wines and champagnes from across the globe, gourmet local food trucks, live DJ, and photo booth at this day-long wine event.

 Location: Union Station @ 30 W Pershing Road, Kansas City, MO